|Text: Matthew 13:44, 45

 John agrees saying, "It sure was.
 For the rest of the game it was hit the ball, drag Roger, hit the ball, drag Roger."

-Johnís goal was to finish the round of golf even if poor olí Roger wasnít up to it.
+John had a goal that day - it was to finish the round of golf even if poor olí Roger wasnít up to it.

 What are good worthwhile goals?

-Have you ever thought what it is that makes you get up in the morning,
+Have you ever thought what makes you get up in the morning,

 what is your purpose in life,

 what it is that you want to achieve by getting up and getting going?

 What are your goals?